c8r/kit/cli/README.md

 ## Development Server

 Run the Kit dev server with a folder of example components or a single component.
+Be sure that any local dependencies, including `react` are installed.

 ```sh
 kit examples